stevedepp/FaceDetectionEdgeComputing/README.md

-# FaceDetectionEdgeComputing
+# Face Detection via Intel & Raspberry Pi edge devices

-tgif project: Intel Neural Compute Stick 2 and Raspberry Pi detect faces
+TGIF project: Intel Neural Compute Stick 2 and Raspberry Pi detect faces.

+You can click this video to listen to sound or follow along with the slides and transcript below the video.

 ![demo](https://user-images.githubusercontent.com/38410965/111721442-44464700-8836-11eb-99f3-c6946d9d1c02.mp4)